NightSakura/consul/website/source/docs/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Consul 1.1.0

+#### Upgrading to the new UI

+There is a new Consul UI available in beta.
+To check it out, set the environment variable `CONSUL_UI_BETA` to `true`.
+Without this environment variable, the web UI will default to the old version.
+So, to use the old UI version, either set `CONSUL_UI_BETA` to false, or don't include that environment variable at all.

 ## Consul 1.0.1

 #### Carefully Check and Remove Stale Servers During Rolling Upgrades